 We will continue to provide opportunities for the children to develop their speaking and listening skills through daily teaching sessions and our continuous provision activities.
 The children will listen to and explore a range of texts, including specific fiction and non-fiction books linked to our topics.
 They will listen to and follow 2 and 3 step instructions.
-The children will be encouraged to express their ideas, contribute to discussions and develop their vocabulary through a language rich environment, including sharing and listening to texts during carpet time, weekly visits to the library, exploring our 'Top 5' books, listening to poems, and regular group reading sessions.
+The children will be encouraged to express their ideas, contribute to discussions and develop their vocabulary through a language rich environment, including sharing and listening to texts during carpet time, weekly visits to the library, exploring our 'Top 5' books chosen by the class, listening to a poem a day, and regular group reading sessions.